cengc13/2040FinalProject/README.md

 # DATA 2040 Final Project: [Kaggle competition] Jigsaw Multilingual Toxic Comment Classification #

-It only takes one toxic comment to sour an online discussion.
-A main area of focus is machine learning models to identify toxicity in online conversations, where toxicity is defined as anything *rude*, *disrespectful* or otherwise likely to make someone leave a conversation.
 This project is taking advantage of Kaggles's new TPU support, and it aims to build a multilingual models with English-only training data.
 More details of this project can be found at [Jigsaw Multilingual](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).

 ## Packages